cKlee/ecpo/ecpo.md

 ## Namespaces and ontology

 The URI namespace of this ontology is <http://purl.org/ontology/ecpo#>.
-The namespace prefix `ecpo` is recommeded.
+The namespace prefix `ecpo` is recommended.
 The URI of this ontology as a whole is <http://purl.org/ontology/ecpo>.

 	@prefix ecpo: <http://purl.org/ontology/ecpo#> .
 	@base        <http://purl.org/ontology/ecpo> .

-The following namspace prefixes are used to refer to [related ontologies]:
+The following namespace prefixes are used to refer to [related ontologies]:

 	@prefix owl:   <http://www.w3.org/2002/07/owl#> .
 	@prefix rdf:  <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .